BangJue/BangJue/README.md

 - 📲 Native Android app with clean content browsing
 - 🎬 Film streaming UI similar to major OTT platforms
 - 🔗 Powered by a custom-built PHP REST API (see below)
-- 🏗️ Built fully solo from concept to deployment
+- 🏗️ Built with team from concept to deployment

 </td>
 <td width="50%" valign="top">